I decided I wasn’t going to let my dreams die with me.

 In 2025, my mom’s life changed in an instant.
 A series of strokes left her completely dependent, unable to speak, move, or care for herself.
 She spent her entire life in a state of survival—worrying, giving, and putting everyone else first, raising seven children and putting her own dreams on hold.
 She never got to live the life she desired, and suddenly everything she had been was gone.

 It all happened in a heartbeat.
-As I watched her lying there, completely dependent, helpless, and suddenly trapped in a body that could no longer hold her spirit, it broke my heart and shook me to my core.
+As I watched her lying there, completely dependent, helpless, and suddenly trapped in a body that could no longer hold her spirit, it broke my heart and shook me to the core.
 I felt a grief that cut deeper than I ever imagined.

 And in that grief, a fire ignited inside me.
 I refused to let my life slip away while fear, obligation, or hesitation kept me from my own dreams.
 I refused to wait for someday.
 And so I began cataloging my bucket list.
 Every adventure I seek, every joy I claim, every dream I chase is my act of devotion to life itself.
 It is my promise to live fully, fiercely, intentionally, and to honor my mom and the women who came before me, who gave everything and never got to live the life she deserved.